-Developmental psychology focuses on how people change and grow throughout the entire scientific The study of human lifespan. development seeks to understand and explain how people change throughout and why life.
+Developmental psychology focuses on how people change and grow throughout the entire lifespan.
+The scientific study of human development seeks to understand and explain how and why people change throughout life.
 Developmental psychologists often study things such as physical growth, intellectual development, emotional changes, social growth, and perceptual changes that occur over the course of the lifespan.